 6) Payment Method - The Payment Method of the Payment

-7) Received From - Who the payment was received from (used in conjunction with Customer records when receiving AR Payments)
+7) Received From - The Customer that the payment was received from (used in conjunction with Customer records when receiving AR Payments)

-8) Exclude button - Click this button to permanently Exclude this Deposit from appearing in the 'Undeposited Payments' tab on the Bank Deposit form.
-Note: Excluded payments cannot be re-included.
-Do not click exclude unless certain of desired exclusion
+8) Exclude button - This button will permanently Exclude this Deposit from appearing in the 'Undeposited Payments' tab on the Bank Deposit form.
+Excluded payments cannot be re-included.
+Ensure to not click this unless certain of desired exclusion

 9) Checking Account Balance - The Checking Account Balance of the Account selected in the Header